Troubleshooting

 iStock

-Typically a landlord’s responsiveness depends on several variables, like how efficiently your super or management company runs the building, whether or not you live in a rent-regulated apartment, or how eager your landlord is to keep you as a tenant.
+Typically a landlord’s responsiveness depends on how efficiently your super or management company runs the building, whether or not you live in a rent-stabilized apartment, and how eager your landlord is to keep you as a tenant.

-[Editor's note: A previous version of this post was published in September 2021.
-We are presenting it with updated information for October 2022. ]
+[Editor's note: A previous version of this article was published in July 2024.
+We are presenting it again in case you missed it.]

 If you're having trouble getting repairs made, here are seven tried-and-true tactics to help move the process along.